Latest: February 26, 2016

-MMB’s November 2015 economic forecast calls for Minnesota’s expansion to continue over the next several years, but at a generally slower pace.
+MMB’s February 2016 economic forecast calls for Minnesota’s expansion to continue over the next several years, but at a generally slower pace.
 It appears that Minnesota is at or near its full employment potential, where job growth is becoming increasingly constrained by the impact of an aging population on the market supply of labor.
-As a result, both employment and total wage income growth are expected to remain modest in 2016 and 2017, with the average nominal wage slowly accelerating throughout much of the forecast horizon.
+As a result, both employment and total wage income growth are expected to remain modest in 2016 and 2017, with the average annual wage slowly accelerating throughout much of the forecast horizon.
 The forecast expects small improvements in household formation, labor force growth, and labor productivity.

 Read More :